Get insider access

 Sony WF-1000XM4 Truly Wireless

 The Bose QuietComfort 45/QC45 Wireless are better headphones than the Sony WF-1000XM4 Truly Wireless if you prefer an over-ear design.
-The Bose are more comfortable, have a more neutral sound profile, which some users may prefer, and have a better overall noise isolation performance.
+The Bose are more comfortable, their sound has a less recessed treble, which helps ensure the clarity and detail of vocals and instruments (though some users may prefer this sound!), and they have a better overall noise isolation performance.
 They also have longer continuous battery life.
 However, the Sony are better built and have a more stable in-ear fit, making them a solid choice for workouts.

 Sennheiser Momentum 3 Wireless

 The Bose QuietComfort 45/QC45 Wireless are better over-ears than the Sennheiser Momentum 3 Wireless.
-The Bose are more comfortable, have a slightly more neutral sound profile, which some users may prefer, and have a better noise isolation performance.
+The Bose are more comfortable and have a better noise isolation performance.
 They also have a longer continuous battery life.
 However, the Sennheiser are better built, and their app offers a parametric EQ and presets to help you adjust their sound to your liking.

 Razer Opus Wireless 2020